sidharthdas/JavaCoreTopic/README.md

     public static void main(String[] args) {
         C c = new A();
-        c.c(); // It will throw compile time exception coz we are doing C c = new A() and we are not throwing exception
+        c.c(); // It will throw a compile time exception coz we are doing C c = new A() and we are not throwing the exception

         A a = new A();
-        a.c(); // It will not coz we are creating the object of A and c method doesn't throw exception }
+        a.c(); // It will not coz we are creating the object of A and the c method doesn't throw an exception }